unyon/splurty/mac.md

 #### Generate SSH Key

- Inside the web development terminal window, where it says SSH, run the following lines one by one. _important note: the command has backticks (`) not single-quotes ('), either copy and paste the command or if you type it use the key to the left of the 1 to type the backtick in the first line_:
+ Inside the web development terminal window, where it says `[Web Dev]` in blue, run the following lines one by one. _important note: the command has backticks (`) not single-quotes ('), either copy and paste the command or if you type it use the key to the left of the 1 to type the backtick in the first line_:

 ```
 eval `ssh-agent -s`